Mook-as/stackato-doc/admin/cluster/autoscaling.rst

 Configuration and Tuning (Advanced)
 -----------------------------------

-There are numerous configuration options in the autoscaling file that can be customized to requirements.
+A number of configuration options in the autoscaling file can be customized to fit your particular requirements.

-A few options are in ``/s/etc/autoscaling/autoscaling.yaml``:
+The options in */s/etc/autoscaling/autoscaling.yaml* are:

 ``scale_op_timeout``
-    This value specifies how long the scaler will wait for the plugin to compelete a scale up operation (Default: 300, Unit: seconds).
+    Specifies how long the scaler will wait for the plugin to complete a scale up operation (Default: 300, Unit: seconds).

 ``cooldown_period``
-    All subsequent scaling requests until this period expires after the original scaling operation (Default: 120, Unit: seconds)
+    After a scaling event, ignore subsequent scaling requests until this period expires.
+Prevents duplicate scaling events.
+(Default: 120,
+    Unit: seconds)

 ``vm_name_prefix``
-    Gives the VM a name with this prefix to easily identify autoscaled instances.
+    Gives the new Stackato VM instance a name with this prefix to easily identify autoscaled instances.

-A few other tunables are in the health_manager kato config ``kato config get health_manager autoscaling``:
+Further settings are found in the health_manager configuration (see ``kato config get health_manager autoscaling``):

 ``scaleup_threshold``
-    The health manager will monitor the DEA pool continually.
-If the forward buffer is not maintained during the number of cycles indicated by this value, the scaling event will finally be sent to the cloud controller.
+    Number of cycles to wait before issuing a scaling request.
+The health manager monitors the DEA pool continually.
+If the forward buffer is not maintained during the number of cycles indicated by this value, the scaling event will be sent to the cloud controller.

-    Decrease this value to make autoscaling more aggressive.
+    Decrease this value to make autoscaling more aggressive (Default: 3)

-    Default: 3

 ``forward_buffer``
     The number of megabytes of free memory to maintain in the DEA pool.
-    Note that app memory usage on each DEA is also accounted for.
+    Note that app memory usage on each DEA is also accounted for (Default: 4096, Unit: MB)

-    Default: 4096, Unit: MegaBytes

 ``cooldown_period``
-    No scaling events will be triggered after a previous scaling event during this period.

-    Default: 180, Unit: seconds
+    After a scaling event, ignore subsequent scaling requests until this period expires (Default: 180, Unit: seconds)

 ``dea_staleness``
-    The DEA pool monitoring is maintained by only keeping DEAs which report periodically to the health manager via NATS.
-    If a DEA fails to report in during this period, for example it has become unresponsive, it will be removed which may subequently lead to a new scaling event being triggered.
+    Maximum time to wait for DEAs to report their status via NATS.
+If a DEA fails to report in during this period (e.g. it becomes unresponsive) it will be removed from the pool, which may lead to a new scaling event being triggered (Default: 180, Unit: seconds)

-    Default: 180, Unit: seconds

 Writing custom scaling plugins (Advanced)
 -----------------------------------------

-A skeleton plugin that does nothing would look like the following:
+Autoscaling plugins are written in Ruby.
+You can see the built-in plugins in the */s/etc/autoscaling/plugins/* directory.
+A simpler "skeleton" plugin might look like this:

 .. code-block:: ruby